 - Heavy cream: Looking for a dairy-free healthy chicken tikka masala?
 Full fat (in the can) coconut milk will work.
-Just be sure to combine the fat on top with the liquid low carb milk on the bottom before adding it in.
+Just be sure to combine the fat on top with the liquid keto milk on the bottom before adding it in.

 Keto chicken tikka masala is really all about the tikka masala sauce.
 Don’t waste a drop!
-Soak it up with low carb naan, cauliflower rice, or broccoli rice.
+Soak it up with keto naan, cauliflower rice, or broccoli rice.
 You can even serve it over a bed of roasted veggies.

 Tips For the Best Chicken Tikka Masala Recipe:

 There are a few steps to this keto chicken tikka masala.
 But, nothing too fancy.
 Just simple kitchen techniques.
 And you have options.
 Here’s how to make chicken tikka masala, perfect, every time: